Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Implicitly restarted algorithms

+(\ref{updatevc}) indicates that we should select the shifts $\mu_j,\ j=1,2,\ldots,m$ as the best possible approximations to the unwanted eigenvalues of $H$ so as to generate increasingly better updated subspaces ${\cal K}_k(H,\tilde v^+)$ and $H{\cal K}_{k-1}(H,\tilde v)$ with $\tilde v^+=[{q_1^+}^T,{p_1^+}^T]^T$.
+In terms of (\ref{gk2}) and the comments followed, this, in turn, leads to increasingly better updated ${\cal G}_k^2(A,B;q_1^+,p_1^+)$ that contains increasingly better approximations to the $m$ desired eigenvectors of $H$.
+As a result, ${\cal G}_k(A,B;q_1^+,p_1^+)$ contains more accurate approximations to the desired eigenvectors of (\ref{05-qep}).
+So, just as for the linear eigenvalue problem, we should choose shifts for each implicitly restarted GSOAR type algorithm in the sense that they are best possible approximations to some of the unwanted eigenvalues of (\ref{05-qep}).

+For the Rayleigh--Ritz method with respect to a given subspace, the Ritz values can be considered as the best approximations available to some eigenvalues of (\ref{05-qep}).
+Otto \cite{oc} proposed exact second-order shifts for his implicitly restarted modified SOAR algorithm.
+Adapted here, one solves the projected QEP (\ref{05-pro}) and selects $m$ Ritz values $\theta_i$ as approximations to the desired eigenvalues.
+Then the unwanted Ritz values are shift candidates, called the exact second-order shift candidates.
+A problem is that there are $2k-m$ shift candidates, while for (\ref{resrt-3}) the number $p$ of shifts must not exceed $k-m$.
+One must select $p=k-m$ shifts among the $2k-m$ candidates.
+Otto simply suggested to take any $p=k-m$ shifts among $2k-m$ ones.
+We should point out that this situation is unlike implicitly restarted Arnoldi type algorithms for the linear eigenvalue problem, where the the maximum number of shifts is just that of candidates; see \cite{so} and \cite{J50,jia02,jianiu03,jianiu10}.

-As is known, a QEP may have two distinct eigenvalues that share the same eigenvector; see \cite{tm}.
-This means that, for QEP (\ref{05-pro}), if shift candidates and the $m$ Ritz values used to approximate the desired eigenvalues share the common eigenvector(s), restarting will filter out the information on the desired eigenvector(s).
-Therefore, we must abandon such shift candidates.
-Otherwise, simply selecting arbitrary $p$ ones among $2k-m$ candidates, as was done in \cite{oc}, may cause fatal consequence and make implicitly restarted algorithms fail to work.
+However, the above selection of exact second-order shifts is problematic and susceptible to failure, as elaborated below.
+It is crucial to keep in mind a basic fact that the QEP may often have two distinct eigenvalues that share the same eigenvector \cite{tm}.
+This means that, for QEP (\ref{05-pro}), some of the shift candidates and some of the $m$ Ritz values used to approximate the desired eigenvalues may share common eigenvector(s).
+Therefore, if it is unfortunate to take such candidates for shifts, restarting will filter out the information on the corresponding desired eigenvectors and thus makes implicitly restarted GSOAR algorithms perform poorly.